 The single “Ignited” seems to set a tone.
 What are you trying to portray to the listener?

 Ignited serves as the title track and central theme of the album.
 I wanted it to be a warm anthem for love.
 A song that really speaks to and opens people’s hearts.
 It’s a testament to someone special coming into your life awakening the best parts of yourself that you didn’t even know existed.
 That theme alone ties into a thread or web of songs that ultimately become the Ignited album.

-We hear the full album Ignited is set for release in the Fall.
+We hear the full album Ignited is set for release in Fall 2021.
 Tell us about the record?

 It’s interesting… a few years back, I started brainstorming how I wanted to go about it.
 As I wrote new songs, I realized some of my older songs that didn’t have a place yet on an album tied into the new material I was fleshing out.
 The songs were beginning to tell a story about struggle, doubt, and the fear of not realizing your greatest dreams, all while having that special someone to keep pushing and making you a better version of yourself than you ever dreamed possible.

 Much of the record is inspired by my past relationship with a beautiful person I hold very close to my heart as well as challenges I’ve had to overcome to get to this point.
 To make the album come to fruition, I collaborated with my dear friend and producer Russell de Luca who is just an extraordinary artist.
 We started tracking in late 2017, first giving the older songs that I previously demoed more of an updated feel while working on the newer songs and before long the Ignited album started to manifest.
 It’s going to be an 8 song record and the cool thing is, if you listen from song 1 to 8, it becomes a concept album of sorts telling the story of a man on a journey of both self-discovery and rediscovery.
 It doesn’t have to be played in that order to enjoy the album or the songs in general, but I believe it tells a compelling story if you do.